 Poor old macarons; they get such bad press about being difficult to make.
-Sure, they aren't the easiest but you just need to bear a few points in mind and you will be creating the perfect macaron every time.
+Sure, they aren't the easiest, but you just need to bear a few points in mind and you will be creating the perfect macaron every time.

-- 1 cup/100 grams powders sugar
+- 1 cup/100 grams powdered sugar

 - 1 tablespoon cocoa powder

-- 1 cup/100 grams almonds (ground)
+- 1 cup/100 grams ground almonds

 - 2 medium egg whites

-- 1 pinch salt (small pinch)
+- 1 small pinch salt

 - 1/4 cup/55 grams caster sugar

-- For the Filling:
+- For the Filling